 TechBeat in association with Expleo compiled the Business Transformation Index 2021 to assess the state of the economy, the willingness to adapt to the new normal of remote and hybrid working and the role of new technologies in delivering them.

 Almost 200 respondents from fields as diverse as banking, retail and the non-profit sector shared their experiences.

 Covid-19 struck the economy hard, but our respondents reported a general satisfaction with how management has been handling the crisis.
 Almost three-quarters (73%) said their companies were more likely to approve new IT strategies and innovations as a result of the pandemic.
 There was almost unanimous support for managements’ ability to weather the pandemic, with 87% believing their leadership had the requisite skills not just to survive but succeed post-Covid.

 General satisfaction was also expressed in minority opinions.
 An amazing 40% said their businesses were launching new products, and 42% said significant changes to business plans were being made.

-“As enterprises around the island of Ireland confront the myriad of challenges associated with the pandemic, there is one obvious truth: business resilience knows no bounds,” said Phil Codd, managing director for Ireland of Expleo.
+“As enterprises around the island of Ireland confront the myriad of challenges associated with the pandemic, there is one obvious truth: business resilience knows no bounds,” says Phil Codd, managing director for Ireland of Expleo.